hpc/pavilion2/requirements/README.md

+# Pavilion Requirements

 Pavilion's requirements are separated into three sets:

 1. `base` - requirements for Pavilion itself
 2. `test` - requirements for unit tests
-3. `docs` - requirements for documentation
+3. `docs` - requirements for building documentation

 Each of these files should contain only top-level requirements.
 To update requirements for a given set, modify the corresponding *.in file.